-The companies and subgroups Lauria, EPT1, EPT2, Enpasa, the EBR Group, the Global Group, EGT, Jofre, Ojeda, EDB Group, the EGC Group, the ETL Group and the EGS Group have been consolidated through the global integration method.
+The companies and subgroups (namely, Lauria, Enpasa, the EBR Group, the Global Group, Jofre, Ojeda, EDB Group, the EGC Group, the ETL Group and the EGS Group) have been consolidated through the global integration method.
 All the balances and transactions between these companies have been removed from the consolidation process.